 - I don’t like leaving clothes in the dryer because they will wrinkle.
 If you have already done one wash today (pat yourself on the back, now you have some clean laundry so that is fantastic), if you are up for another load, get one going now.

 - However if you don’t feel up to doing another load that you will have to fold, do this instead.
-Collect all dirty towels that you found around the house, including bathroom rugs, tea towels and throw them in a wash.
+Collect all the dirty towels that you found around the house, including bathroom rugs and tea towels, and throw them in a wash.
 These are things I don’t mind leaving in the dryer overnight.

 - Remove the dirty sheets and pillowcases from all beds and throw them into the washing machine.
 Get clean sheets on every single bed that someone is sleeping in tonight.